-Acknowledgements Abstracts In English 1 In Danish 2 1.Introduction 1.1 Models and modelling in science education 1.2 The aim of the Ph.D. project 1.3 Research questions 2.Towards a framework for modelling competence 2.1 Purposes of the framework in the Ph.D. project and beyond6 2.2 Outline of the guiding principles behind the framework construct 2.3 Towards the construct of a modelling competence framework 2.3.1 The aspects of modelling practice in the framework 2.3.2 Aspects of meta-knowledge in the framework 11 2.3.3 The subject-specific knowledge in the framework14 2.3.4 A modelling competence framework15 3.
-Motivation, research design and methods 19 3.1 The purpose of, and approach taken to, knowledge generation19 3.2 Outline of the different phases of the research design19 3.3 The role and purpose of the school-based and the questionnaire sub-studies 3.4 The data sampling set-up and methods in the school-based sub-study 3.5 The participants and the design of the questionnaire sub-study 3.6.1 Analysis of the data from school-based sub-study 3.6.2 Analysis of the data from the questionnaire sub-study 3.6.3 A mixed research approach to analysis of the school-based and the questionnaire sub-studies 35 4.
-Ethical considerations and the role of a researcher 5.Research validity, triangulation efforts and limitations 5.1 Validity and triangulation 5.2 Limitations 6.
-Summary of papers and implications 40 6.1 Paper 1: The Common Curriculum Goals and modelling competence in biology teaching - simplification calls for interpretation [in Danish]
+Acknowledgements 1 Abstracts 3 In English 3 In Danish 4 1.
+Introduction 5 1.1 Models and modelling in science education 5 1.2 The aim of the Ph.D. project 7 1.3 Research questions 7 2.
+Towards a framework for modelling competence 8 2.1 Purposes of the framework in the Ph.D. project and beyond 8 2.2 Outline of the guiding principles behind the framework construct 8 2.3 Towards the construct of a modelling competence framework 9 2.3.1 The aspects of modelling practice in the framework 11 2.3.2 Aspects of meta-knowledge in the framework 13 2.3.3 The subject-specific knowledge in the framework 16 2.3.4 A modelling competence framework 17 3.
+Motivation, Research Design and Methods 21 3.1 The purpose of, and approach taken to, knowledge generation 21 3.2 Outline of the different phases of the research design 21 3.3 The role and purpose of the school-based and the questionnaire sub-studies 22 3.4 The data sampling set-up and methods in the school-based sub-study 23 3.5 The participants and the design of the questionnaire sub-study 30 3.6 Analysis of data 34 3.6.1 Analysis of the data from school-based sub-study 35 3.6.2 Analysis of the data from the questionnaire sub-study 36 3.6.3 A mixed research approach to analysis of the school-based and the questionnaire sub-studies 37 4.
+Ethical considerations and the role of a researcher 38 5.
+Research validity, triangulation efforts and limitations 39 5.1 Validity and triangulation 39 5.2 Limitations 40 6.
+Summary of papers and implications 41 6.1 Paper 1: The Common Curriculum Goals and modelling competence in Biology Teaching - simplification calls for interpretation [in Danish] 41 6.2 Paper 2: Prospects and Challenges in Teachers' Adoption of a New Modeling Orientated Science Curriculum in Lower Secondary School in Denmark 43 6.3 Paper 3: A competence-oriented approach to models and modelling in lower secondary science education: practices and rationales among Danish teachers 44 6.4 Paper 4: Models and modelling: Science teachers' perceived practice and rationales in lower secondary school in the context of a revised competence- oriented curriculum 46 6.5 Implications 47 7.
+Cited Literature 50